 Largely due to best management practices from growers, Australian cotton farms are vibrant, active ecosystems where both nature and cotton production can happily thrive.

-Healthy native vegetation provides important buffer zones, harbours beneficial insects and nature’s pest controllers (birds and bats), reduces soil erosion, and helps keep waterways healthy.
+Healthy native vegetation provides important buffer zones, harbours beneficial insects and nature’s pest controllers (birds and bats), reduces soil erosion, provides habitat, and helps keep waterways healthy.

 Connecting remnant vegetation and replanting native species can help improve biodiversity by extending habitat and providing natural corridors for animals to move along.